mkeywood1/mkeywood1.github.io/docs/_posts/2020-05-07-covid_data_collection_forecasting_clustering.markdown

 - 2016 Vote Data
 - State Wide StayAtHome / Closure rules

-All normalised out to per 100k of the State population
+All normalised out to per 100k of the State population.

+There is a lot of good data manipulation and Feature Engineering here, but all fairly straight forward.

 {% highlight python %}
 def get_all_data(path):